ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section lists the specifications of this profile based on the requirements of the framework, as requested in {{Section C of RFC9200}}.

-* Optionally, define new methods for the client to discover the necessary permissions and AS for accessing a resource, different from the one proposed in {{RFC9200}}: Not specified
+* Optionally, define new methods for the client to discover the necessary permissions and AS for accessing a resource, different from the one proposed in {{RFC9200}}: Not specified.

-* Optionally, specify new grant types: Not specified
+* Optionally, specify new grant types: Not specified.

-* Optionally, define the use of client certificates as client credential type: C can use authentication credentials of any type admitted by the EDHOC protocol, including public key certificates such as X.509 and C509 certificates.
+* Optionally, define the use of client certificates as client credential type: C can use authentication credentials of any type admitted by the EDHOC protocol, including public key certificates such as X.509 {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

-* Specify the communication protocol the client and RS must use: CoAP
+* Specify the communication protocol the client and RS must use: CoAP.

-* Specify the security protocol the client and RS must use to protect their communication: OSCORE
+* Specify the security protocol the client and RS must use to protect their communication: OSCORE.

 * Specify how the client and RS mutually authenticate: Explicitly, by successfully executing the EDHOC protocol, after which a common OSCORE Security Context is exported from the EDHOC session.
 As per the EDHOC authentication method used during the EDHOC session, authentication is provided by digital signatures, or by Message Authentication Codes (MACs) computed from an ephemeral-static ECDH shared secret.

 * Specify the proof-of-possession protocol(s) and how to select one, if several are available.
-Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of-possession protocol: proof of possession is first achieved by RS when successfully processing EDHOC message\_3 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.
-Also, proof of possession is later achieved by C when receiving from RS: i) the optional EDHOC message\_4 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC session with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.
+Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of-possession protocol:

+  * When using EDHOC in its forward message flow, proof of possession is first achieved by RS when successfully processing the incoming EDHOC message\_3 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.
+Proof of possession is later achieved by C when receiving from RS and successfully processing: i) the optional EDHOC message\_4 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC session with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.

+  * Instead, when using EDHOC in its reverse message flow, proof of possession is first achieved by C when successfully processing the incoming EDHOC message\_3 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys.
+Proof of possession is later achieved by RS when receiving from C and successfully processing: i) the optional EDHOC message\_4 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first request protected with the OSCORE Security Context established after the EDHOC session with C, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.

-* Specify a unique ace_profile identifier: coap_edhoc_oscore
+* Specify a unique ace_profile identifier: coap_edhoc_oscore.

-* If introspection is supported, specify the communication and security protocol for introspection: HTTP/CoAP (+ TLS/DTLS/OSCORE)
+* If introspection is supported, specify the communication and security protocol for introspection: HTTP/CoAP (+ TLS/DTLS/OSCORE).

-* Specify the communication and security protocol for interactions between client and AS: HTTP/CoAP (+ TLS/DTLS/OSCORE)
+* Specify the communication and security protocol for interactions between client and AS: HTTP/CoAP (+ TLS/DTLS/OSCORE).

-* Specify if/how the authz-info endpoint is protected, including how error responses are protected: Not protected
+* Specify if/how the authz-info endpoint is protected, including how error responses are protected: Not protected.

-* Optionally, define methods of token transport other than the authz-info endpoint: C can upload the access token when executing EDHOC with RS, by including the access token in the EAD\_3 field of EDHOC message\_3 (see {{edhoc-exec}}).
+* Optionally, define methods of token transport other than the authz-info endpoint: C can upload the access token when executing EDHOC with RS, by specifying the access token in the EAD item ACE-OAuth Access Token (see {{AT-in-EAD}}).
+The EDHOC message where the EAD item is included depends on the EDHOC message flow used.

 # CDDL Model # {#sec-cddl-model}
 {:removeinrfc}